Siglap: Bus

 Marine Parade Bus Terminal was operational from 5 July 1981 till 16 September 2001 when it was closed to make way for the construction of Victoria School.
 Most of the bus services that originated from the terminal were subsequently extended to Bedok Bus Interchange or Upper East Coast Bus Terminal further east, while other routes were cut short.
-Today, there are still many bus services that ply along Upper East Coast Road and Marine Parade Road that run through the south of Siglap, in contrast, however the services cutting through the Frankel and Opera Estate areas are limited and these services are 32, 40, 42, 135 and 401.
+Today, there are still many bus services that ply along Upper East Coast Road and Marine Parade Road that run through the south of Siglap.
+In contrast, bus services cutting through the Frankel and Opera Estate areas are limited and these services are 32, 40, 42 and 135 as well as service 401; a route with limited operating hours of weekends (excluding Saturday mornings) and public holidays, and which, provides a connection to East Coast Park.

 MRT

-Siglap is served by the Kembangan and Bedok MRT Stations, on the East West MRT line.
-However, in 2023 a closer station, Siglap MRT station, on the Thomson–East Coast line, will open on Marine Parade Road near Victoria School and bring greater and faster connectivity to the city or Changi Airport.
+Siglap is currently served by three MRT stations - Bedok and Kembangan stations on the East West Line, and Siglap station on the Thomson–East Coast Line.
+The latter station opened in June 2024, and is located near Victoria School on Marine Parade Road.